JohnnyB1290/jblib-lpc43xx-lpcopen/README.md

 # Description
 This repository includes low-level drivers for LPC43XX.
-Despite it based on [LPCOpen Library](https://www.nxp.com/support/developer-resources/software-development-tools/lpc-developer-resources-/lpcopen-libraries-and-examples:LPC-OPEN-LIBRARIES) v.3.02, some files are deleted, some added from other versions of LPCOpen, and some are modified to use with JB Library.
+Despite it based on [LPCOpen Library](https://www.nxp.com/support/developer-resources/software-development-tools/lpc-developer-resources-/lpcopen-libraries-and-examples:LPC-OPEN-LIBRARIES) v.3.02, some files are deleted, some added from other versions of LPCOpen, and some are modified.
-Repository also contains Cortex Microcontroller Software Interface Standard (CMSIS) Library includes.
+Repository also contains a part of Cortex Microcontroller Software Interface Standard (CMSIS) Library includes.

 # Requirements
 To use this library you must do this:
 1. Add global defines :
     * **CORE_M4** or **CORE_M0**
     * **CORE_M0APP** or **CORE_M0SUB** (if you use one of two M0 cores)
-2. Add files (see Examples folder):
-    * **PCB_Defines.h** Contains description of using hardware.
-    * **Compile_Defines.h** Despite of this defines some code are added or subtract from sources to use or not some options.
-    * **Workspace_defines.h** Contains global defines used in whole workspace in spite of what core was used.
-Commonly used for addresses description.
-3. Include **chip.h** in all files, where you want to use this library or corresponding defines.
+2. Include **chip.h** in all files, where you want to use this library.
+3. Define **ETH_PHY_SMSC87X0** or **ETH_PHY_DP83848** depending on the phy you use for Ethernet.
+If you don't do this, **ETH_PHY_SMSC87X0** will be used as default.

 # Content
 1. **Drivers**: